Snow Cake

-Snow Cake is a 2006 indie romantic comedy drama film directed by Marc Evans and starring Alan Rickman, Sigourney Weaver, Carrie-Anne Moss, Emily Hampshire and Callum Keith Rennie.
-It was released on 8 September 2006 in the United Kingdom.
+Snow Cake is a 2006 independent romantic comedy drama film directed by Marc Evans and starring Alan Rickman, Sigourney Weaver, Carrie-Anne Moss, Emily Hampshire, and Callum Keith Rennie.
+It was released on 8 September 2006, in the United Kingdom.

 Filmed in Wawa, Ontario, Snow Cake is a drama about the relationship between autistic Linda (Weaver), and British tourist Alex (Rickman), who has a change of heart after a deadly automobile accident involving himself and Linda's daughter Vivienne (Hampshire).

 Plot

 Eccentric teenager Vivienne Freeman hitches a ride from a reluctant recluse, visiting Englishman Alex Hughes.
 Just when they reach her hometown of Wawa, Ontario, she is killed by a transport truck ramming their vehicle, while Alex only gets a nosebleed.
 Everybody confirms that this was not Alex's fault.

 Alex visits Vivienne's mother, Linda, to deliver some gifts Vivienne had bought her and to provide support.
-She has been informed about her daughter's death a few hours before Alex's visit, but does not show any signs of grief.
+She has been informed about her daughter's death a few hours before Alex's visit but does not show any signs of grief.
 Linda is autistic and constantly behaves in unusual ways while showing that she fully understands what is happening around her.
-She has a cleanliness mania which involves her constantly making sure everything in her home is neat, and prevents her from touching garbage bags.
+She has a cleanliness mania, which involves her constantly making sure everything in her home is neat and prevents her from touching garbage bags.
 Her problem is finding someone who will put the garbage outside to be collected (but only when the truck arrives), as this was always something done by her daughter.
 Linda insists that Alex stay a few days so that he can do this for her.
 He agrees and also arranges Vivienne's funeral.

-During his stay, he begins a relationship with Linda's back fence neighbor, Maggie, who Linda mistakenly thinks is a prostitute.
+During his stay, he begins a relationship with Linda's backfence neighbour, Maggie, who Linda mistakenly thinks is a prostitute.
 Wawa's Chief of Police, Clyde, is jealous of Alex's connection to Maggie, which he tries to sour by informing Maggie that Alex has just been released after serving time for killing a man.

-Maggie does not ask Alex about this, but instead waits until he brings the subject up himself.
+Maggie does not ask Alex about this but instead waits until he brings the subject up himself.
 Alex reveals that he punched and accidentally killed the man (he fell and cracked his head) who caused his son's death.
 The man had been driving drunk and hit Alex's 22-year-old son while his son was on his way to meet Alex for the first time — Alex had only recently learned about his existence, the result of a brief affair.
 Released from prison, Alex has flown to Timmins and is driving to Winnipeg (he was not aware of the vast distance) to see his son's mother.

 Linda dislikes Maggie to the point where she initially refuses her help.
 But after Alex leaves to continue his journey to Winnipeg, she allows Maggie to come into her home to take out her garbage.